Phoenix Pedestrian Accident Lawyer

 The first thing that the plaintiff’s team must prove is known as a “duty of care.”
 What this means is the defendant had a responsibility to be careful regarding the danger and risk that their actions would place other parties in.

-Generally, with anything that involves a car accident, this is the easiest element to prove, as most everyone understands that the danger that vehicles present requires care on the part of vehicle operators.
+Generally, with anything that involves a car accident in Phoenix, this is the easiest element to prove, as most everyone understands that the danger that vehicles present requires care on the part of vehicle operators.

 Proving a Breach of Duty